Pentecostal Church of God: Organization

 The church is led by a General Bishop (formerly called General Superintendent and before that General Moderator and General Chairman) and a General Convention which meets biennially.
 It is divided into a number of districts, including four Hispanic districts in the United States.

 Each district is served by a district bishop, previously district superintendent.
 District conventions meet annually.
 In 2002, the General Convention came to a consensus to change the title of their overseer from General Superintendent to Bishop.
 The change was made because internationally, the term bishop is more commonly related to religious leaders than the previous title.

 Prior to 2011, the International headquarters were located in Joplin, Missouri where a college and a publishing house operated.
 In 2012 The International Headquarters moved to Bedford, TX and the College, Messenger College, followed and is located in Euless, Texas.
 As of 2017, the International Headquarters has changed its name to the IMC, International Missions Center.

-The Messenger College learning center was relocated to the fourth floor of the International Missions Center, classes beginning in the new location at the start of the 2018-19 academic school year.
+The Messenger College learning center was relocated to the fourth floor of the International Missions Center, and classes began in the new location at the start of the 2018-19 academic school year.